Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 999999.0
 			"Hit Damage Multiplier"			"1.5"

-			// The only part of the Mutant Tank that can be damage.
+			// The only part of the Mutant Tank that can be damaged.
 			// --
 			// 1: Headshots only.
 			// 2: Chest shots only.